PowerShell/JEA/JEA Guide.md

 3. Furthermore, even if JEA blocked all commands with code-injection vulnerabilities, there is no guarantee that a malicious user would not be able to carry out a blacklisted action with another related command.
 Unless you understand all of the commands that you are exposing – it is impossible for you to guarantee that a certain action is not possible.
 The burden is on you to understand what commands you are exposing, whether they are using a whitelist or a blacklist.
 The number of commands a blacklist would expose is unmanageable, so JEA does not allow blacklists.

 ### On SDDL Generation and Maintenance
 By default, PowerShell will only allow to users or groups access to an endpoint if they are listed in "RoleDefinitions" in the session configuration file.
 It does this by auto-generating a SDDL that defines access to the endpoint.
 This works well, until you consider situations like Multi-Factor Authentication.
 In those situations, you might want to put additional conditions on those users and groups.
 For example, they might need to be a member of a security group representing smart card verification.
 For these advanced scenarios, you can still use JEA.
 You’ll just need to create the SDDL yourself.
 To do this use the "-ShowSecurityDescriptorUI" parameter of Register-PSSessionConfiguration.
 Then follow these steps:

 1. Click on the "Advanced" button

-2. Remove the two default groups.
+2. Remove the two default groups

-3. Click the "Add" button.
+3. Click the "Add" button

-4. Click "Select a Principle" and choose the user or group you want to give access.
+4. Click "Select a Principle" and choose the user or group you want to give access

-5. Click "Add a Condition" with whatever condition you wish to add.
+5. Click "Add a Condition" with whatever condition you wish to add

-6. Click Okay.
+6. Click Okay

-7. Repeat steps 3-6 for each user/group that needs access to the endpoint The registered endpoint will have a customized SDDL that restricts access in a conditional way.
+7. Repeat steps 3-6 for each user/group that needs access to the endpoint

+The registered endpoint will have a customized SDDL that restricts access in a conditional way.
 To actually see that SDDL, just run:
 ```PowerShell
 (Get-PSSessionConfiguration -Name ConfigurationName).SecurityDescriptorSddl